apankrat/js-noisy-gradient/README.md

 ## The code ##

-`NoisyVerticalGradient()` accepts an image dimensions, a set of gradient stops, and optional configuration overrides, and produces an image filled with a smoothed gradient as per above.
+`NoisyVerticalGradient()` accepts image dimensions, a set of gradient stops and optional configuration overrides, and produces an image filled with a smoothed gradient as per above.

 Caveats: